Room-2015

 The film takes a darker turn when we begin to see a more human side to Taylor after a horrible accident, which leaves him without legs.
 To counterbalance this tragedy, Forrest is comically wounded in the buttocks.

-A favorite scene occurs in Washington as Forrest speaks at an anti-war rally.
-Jenny, in the crowd, recognizes Forrest and their reunion is sweet.
+A favorite scene takes place in Washington, where Forrest speaks at an anti-war rally.
+Jenny, in the crowd, recognizes Forrest, and their reunion is sweet.
 Jenny, now a hippie and expelled from school, returns to Forrest’s life.

-The fate of both Jenny and Mrs. Gump are scenes that will undoubtedly require tissues to get through as they are tender and emotional as can be.
+The fates of both Jenny and Mrs. Gump are scenes that will undoubtedly require tissues to get through, as they are tender and emotional as can be.

 Zemeckis’s Forrest Gump (1994) has emotion, sweetness, and heart, and those are nice qualities for a film to have.

-It is not too sappy overwrought or manipulative, instead provides an honest story.
+It is not too sappy, overwrought, or manipulative; instead, it provides an honest story.

 Oscar Nominations: 6 wins-Best Picture (won), Best Director-Robert Zemeckis (won), Best Actor-Tom Hanks (won), Best Supporting Actor-Gary Sinise, Best Screenplay Based on Material Previously Produced or Published (won), Best Original Score, Best Sound Effects Editing, Best Sound, Best Art Direction, Best Cinematography, Best Makeup, Best Film Editing (won), Best Visual Effects (won)